-As explained above, we consider there to be two types of utterance in common use in conversational speech; one for transmitting propositional content (I-type) and the other for expressing affect (A-type).
+As explained above, we can consider that there are two types of utterance in common use in conversational speech; one for transmitting propositional content (I-type), and the other for expressing affect (A-type).
 While existing speech synthesis technology is arguably quite adequate for the former, the subtlety of prosodic expression and voice-quality (laryngeal phonation settings) required for the latter is beyond the capability of most present systems.

 While research is being carried out into signal processing techniques for modifying the voice-source settings, we have yet to find a method that is capable of also matching the sub- and supra-glottal conditions so that a realistic coherent sound can be produced.
-At present, any modication of the speech signal results in a perceptible degradation which, given that we are trying to control fine modications in vocal setting, such as tenseness and laxness of the voice [29, 30] is unacceptable.
-The vocal tract can perhaps be adequately modelled as a series of resonant tubes for the purpose of reproducing the basic speech sounds, but for the fine details of airow required to reproduce the subtle nuances of expression in conversational speech, the model becomes excessively complex.
+At present, any modification of the speech signal results in a perceptible degradation which is unacceptable, given that we are trying to control fine modifications in vocal setting, such as tenseness and laxness of the voice (29; 30).
+The vocal tract can perhaps be adequately modelled as a series of resonant tubes for the purpose of reproducing the basic speech sounds, but for the fine details of airflow required to reproduce the subtle nuances of expression in conversational speech, the model becomes excessively complex.

 While not necessarily implying that such a large corpus would be necessary for conversational speech synthesis in different voices or languages, we were able to use the ESP corpus as a test case of what might be possible for concatenative synthesis in the future.
-Given 5- years of one person's daily conversational speech, we were interested to discover the extent to which the 6th year's speech might be contained within such a corpus.
+Given 5-years of one person's daily conversational speech, we were interested to discover the extent to which the 6th year's speech might be contained within such a corpus.

-Our first task was to reduce the data into fundamental units, since segmentation into phone-sized units is no longer necessary, or even desirable, when whole utterances are included in many varied forms, each having different prosodic characteristics, as candidate units.
-For this we used a form of multigram analysis [26], based on the transcriptions, to determine on statistical grounds the common collocations of frequently-occurring sound sequences in the corpus.
-This analysis resulted in a dictionary of various-length sequences and a set of probabilities for each so that a subsequent Viterbi process based on the EM algorithm can determine the optimal sequence of segments for any given target utterance.
+Our first task was to reduce the text into fundamental units, since segmentation into phone-sized units is no longer necessary when whole utterances are included in many varied forms, each having different prosodic characteristics, as candidate units.
+For this we used a form of multigram analysis to determine on statistical grounds the common collocations of frequently-occurring sound sequences in the corpus.
+This analysis results in a dictionary of various-length sequences and a set of probabilities for each so that a subsequent Viterbi process based on the EM algorithm can determine the optimal sequence of segments for any given target utterance.

-The multigram analysis provides a speaker-specific dictionary of frequently used sound sequences (speech chunks), i.e., a personalised lexicon independent of any linguistic criteria, that models the common speech patterns of the corpus speaker.
-Frequent phrases and common lexical sequences (e.g., adjective-noun groups and most A-type utterances) tend to be included as intact units with high probabilities in the dictionary, while shorter patterns with even higher probabilities represent the frequent phonetic sequences (or common articulatory gestures) of the speaker.
-At the lowest level, single phone-sized sounds are also indexed to ensure that any possible sequence of sounds can be generated.
+This process in fact provides a dictionary of frequently used sound sequences, or a personalised lexicon independent of any linguistic criteria, that models the common speech patterns of the corpus speaker.
+Favourite phrases and specific lexical sequences (e.g., adjective-noun groups) tend to be included as intact units with high probabilities in such a dictionary, while shorter patterns with even higher probabilities represent the frequent phonetic sequences (or articulatory gestures) of a given speaker.
+At the lowest level, single phone-sized sounds are indexed to ensure that any possible sequence of sounds can be generated.

-By use of such statistically-determined non-uniform segments for concatenation, whole phrases can be retrieved intact, or constructed from sequences of common articulatory gestures so that a high level of naturalness, retaining the speaker-characteristics, can be maintained in the resulting synthesised speech.

-As we saw above, more than half of the utterances can be expected to occur intact, as entire phrases, which can then be further subcategorised according to the prosodic and voice-quality characteristics related to functional differences for the common A-type utterances.
-With so large a corpus, the task becomes one of selecting the appropriate acoustic realisation of a given phrase rather than that of creating a phrase out of smaller component segments.
-The original discourse context of the utterance will determine its acoustic characteristics, so rather than code each segment at the lowest parameter levels (which we also do) it is simpler to access the different variants by means of sufcient higher-level contextual features (as illustrated in Figure 1 above).
+By use of such statistically-determined non-uniform segments for concatenation, whole phrases can be linked by units representing common articulatory gestures so that a high level of naturalness, retaining the speaker-characteristics, can be maintained in the resulting synthesised speech.
+As we saw above though, more than half of the utterances can be expected to occur intact, as whole phrases, and can then be subcategorised according to their prosodic and voice-quality characteristics for the common A-type utterances.
+With so large a corpus, the task becomes one of selecting the appropriate acoustic realisation of a given phrase rather than that of creating such a phrase out of smaller component segments.